Iterable

 # Generating System webhooks

 1. Head over to the Iterable connector in Workato.
-Under the top navigation bar, select “tools” and select “connector SDK” from the dropdown.
+Under the top navigation bar, select “tools” and select “connector SDK” from the drop-down.

 Navigating to Workato connector for webhook URI